-The research, conducted as part of an international project, show that in winter the sea "inspired" large amount of atmospheric oxygen.
-Like a lung, the Labrador Sea appears to be fueling much of the deeper layers of the Atlantic ocean in oxygen.
-The measurements show also that the oxygen absorbs quickly redistributes through the intermediary of ocean currents across the ocean.
+Research, carried out as part of an international project, shows that in winter, this sea "inspires" large quantities of atmospheric oxygen.
+Like a lung, the Labrador Sea seems to feed much of the deep Atlantic Ocean into oxygen.
+The measurements also show that absorbed oxygen is rapidly redistributed through ocean currents throughout the ocean.

 This could have significant consequences for climate research because oceanic oxygen concentration is closely related to that of the atmosphere.
 This discovery opens the way for new research on climate change.

 - Teacher.
 Arne Kortzinger, IFM-GEOMAR - email: firstname.lastname@example.org